caragian/dashboard/README.md

 Modify the users file **"group_users.txt"** with users involved in the new configuration.

-**Warning : The Dashboard User Template must not be written in the "group_users.txt"**
+**Warning : The Dashboard User Template must not be written in the "group1_users.txt"**

 Run the script